Continue reading for our analysis...

 More Amazing Elephant Videos You Might Like

 The elephant above is a perfect showcase of the pachyderm’s softer, more sensitive side, as well as their amazing levels of intellect.
-In this next heartwarming showcase of elephants’ special bond with humans, you can witness a pack of elephants trumpets with joy as they’re reunited with a former caretaker after many years apart.
+In this next heartwarming showcase of elephants’ special bond with humans, you can witness a pack of elephants trumpet with joy as they’re reunited with a former caretaker after many years apart.
 It just goes to show that the old saying is true, “an elephant never forgets!”

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.